Sponge: Taxonomy

 In the 1970s, sponges with massive calcium carbonate skeletons were assigned to a separate class, Sclerospongiae, otherwise known as "coralline sponges".

-However, in the 1980s it was found that these were all members of either the Calcarea or the Demospongiae.
+However, in the 1980s, it was found that these were all members of either the Calcarea or the Demospongiae.

-So far scientific publications have identified about 9,000 poriferan species, of which: about 400 are glass sponges; about 500 are calcareous species; and the rest are demosponges.
-However, some types of habitat, vertical rock and cave walls and galleries in rock and coral boulders, have been investigated very little, even in shallow seas.
+So far scientific publications have identified about 9,000 poriferan species, of which about 400 are glass sponges, about 500 are calcareous species, and the rest are demosponges.
+However, some types of habitat, such as vertical rock and cave walls and galleries in rock and coral boulders, have been investigated very little, even in shallow seas, and may harbor many more species.

 Classes

 Sponges were traditionally distributed in three classes: calcareous sponges (Calcarea), glass sponges (Hexactinellida) and demosponges (Demospongiae).
-However, studies have shown that the Homoscleromorpha, a group thought to belong to the Demospongiae, is actually phylogenetically well separated.
+However, studies have now shown that the Homoscleromorpha, a group thought to belong to the Demospongiae, has a genetic relationship well separated from other sponge classes.
 Therefore, they have recently been recognized as the fourth class of sponges.

 Sponges are divided into classes mainly according to the composition of their skeletons: These are arranged in evolutionary order as shown below in ascending order of their evolution from top to bottom: